luckyluk07/ExpenseGuard/README.md

 - **Day 6**: Add dtos for expense controller
 - **Day 7**: Add dtos for income controller, remove Cloning of expenses and incomes
 - **Day 8**: Add category model with repository, implement gets and delete controller and service methods
+- **Day 9**: Implement create and update for categories controller and service

 ## Technical goals